Ghir/JS-Project-1---Random-Quote-Generator/README.md

-# JS-Project-1---Random-Quote-Generator

-This app displays random quotes and background colors to the user, which can also select a category.
-Every 20 seconds the quote changes automatically.
+A simple UI that displays random quotes filterable by category.